ITEC490-Capstone-Group3/FunFirstPlay/database/README.md

 - Time Management:
   - AVAILABILITY stores when users are free to play.
   - The recurrence_rule field enables patterns like "every Tuesday at 7pm".

-NOTE:
-Open [ERD.md](erd/ERD.md) to view the ERD code.
-The diagram is created using Mermaid Markdown.

-- Mermaid code can be viewed as a diagram online at [Mermaid Live](https://mermaid.live).
-- Mermaid code can be viewed as a diagram in VSCode using the extension [Markdown Preview Mermaid Support](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-mermaid).

 ![ERD](erd/erd.svg)